-In the figure above, the left panel (A) shows SILCS FragMaps and all hotspots determined by SILCS-Hotspots.
-Hotspots are shown as red spheres and the protein is shown in surface representation.
-The crystal binding pocket is highlighted with a red circle.
-In the middle panel (B), the fragment from the crystal structure is overlaid.
+Panel (A) shows p38 (surface representation), SILCS FragMaps (wire frame), and all hotspots (red spheres) determined by SILCS-Hotspots.
+The crystal binding pocket is circled in red.
+Panel (B) has FragMaps, hotspots, and the crystallographic ligand.
 Two hotspots are identified within the crystal binding pocket and coincide with the rings of the fragment.
-The right panel (C) shows the bound poses of fragments in the hotspots as determined by SILCS-Hotspots SILCS-MC sampling.
+Panel (C) shows fragment poses from SILCS-Hotspots calculations as well as FragMaps and hotspots.